 Writing together.

 Writing is a famously lonely profession.
-When we work with clients, the Gilliam Writers Group is committed to sharing the burden of writing, transforming the process from an intimidating solo endeavor into a generative, shared conversation.
+Through our work with clients, the Gilliam Writers Group is committed to sharing the burden of writing, transforming the process from an intimidating solo endeavor into a generative, shared conversation.
 We also do that for our faculty—that is, for each other.
 Unlike other online writing tutoring and freelance writing coaching services, which largely fail to prioritize interaction between service providers, we actively support each other through mentoring, workshops, dinners, retreats, and more.
 In this way, GWG’s faculty comes to know and trust one another deeply, forging relationships that make the Gilliam Writers Group fundamentally different from our competitors.
 We believe these relationships are essential to providing the highest quality services for our clients and students.

 Thinking together.